peerigon/eslint-config-peerigon/README.md

 ### Atomic changes

-Our formatting rules have been chosen carefully so that a change of a file is as atomic as possible.
+Our linting rules have been chosen carefully so that a change of a file is as atomic as possible.
 This makes it easier to review pull requests because there are no meaningless changes anymore.

 **Example:** I want to change a variable from `let` to `const`.